National symbols of Ireland, the Republic of Ireland and Northern Ireland: Wild mammal

 The national land mammal is unclear.
-The Irish Hare (Lepus timidus) has been described as a national animal, as has the red deer (Cervus elaphus).
+The Irish Hare (Lepus timidus hibernicus) has been described as a national animal, as has the red deer (Cervus elaphus).
 Although extinct, the Irish elk (giant deer, Megaloceros giganteus) is also associated with Ireland, because it was first discovered there; in reality, it was not unique to Ireland, living across Eurasia, and was not a true elk either.

 Plant

 The national plant is the shamrock (Trifolium dubium or Trifolium repens).

 Fuchsia magellanica 'Riccartonii' (hummingbird fuchsia, hardy fuchsia; in Irish deora Dé, "tears of God") has sometimes been described as the national flower, despite not being a native plant.

+The Easter lily is an important symbol of commemoration to Irish people.

 Flax (Linum usitatissimum) is widely used as a symbol of Northern Ireland.
 It is the emblem of the Northern Ireland Assembly, referencing Ulster's linen industry.

 Tree

 The national tree of the Republic is the sessile oak (Quercus petraea), declared as such in 1990 by Taoiseach Charlie Haughey.

 Other accounts give the strawberry tree (Arbutus unedo) as the national tree.